 4. I plant closer together in the fall.
 Plants wont be using as much water, nor will they have as many issues with bugs as spring garden plants do..
 I tend to pack my plants in a little closer to each other in the fall.
 I also find that things don’t grow quite as vigorously and get as big as they do in the summer so they take up much less space.

 I went to the nursery today and spent a bit of time out in the yard putting some things into the dirt.
 I didn’t get too much but I love being able to walk out my back door and pick fresh herbs.
 I have quite a few things from summer that are still thriving.
 If there was a black market for tarragon I would be a wealthy woman because that stuff is taking over the garden!
 It has started flowering now and I really need to start drying it or making some tarragon vinegar!
-Today I planted more oregano, basil and parsley.
+Today I planted more oregano, basil, and parsley (I’m looking forward to another batch of homemade pesto soon!).
 I will lose the basil early since it is very sensitive to cold but the parsley will over winter fairly well.

 I have been wanting to grow garlic for quite some time.
 Here in the south you plant garlic in the fall and it overwinters.
 Come spring it will start making green shoots and by summer (in theory) I should have some good sized heads of garlic to use.
 I got 3 heads from the nursery (grocery store garlic is often sprayed with things to inhibit sprouting…not good for gardens!).
 I broke the heads into individual cloves and planted each clove pointy side up.
 We will see what happens in the spring!